 Nadja Webb, EVP of Programming Business Operations at BET Networks, echoed the importance of having diverse teams not just on productions but in all industries.
 Diversity is good business, and it drives engagement.

 Another changemaker on the panel was Esi Eggleston Bracey, the Chief Growth & Marketing Officer at Unilever.
 Her efforts to propel diversity, equity, and inclusion in her industry and beyond have been extremely successful.
 She was one of the driving forces in getting Crown Act legislation written and passed.
 The Crown Act is a law that prohibits discrimination in the workplace based on hair.
 Historically, Black men and women have been told their natural hairstyles are “unprofessional,” with companies forcing these employees to cut their hair or change the way they wear it to better fit with the Western European standard of beauty.
-The Crown Act prohibits this behavior, protecting men and women of color from being discriminated against because of their hairstyle.
+The Crown Act prohibits this behavior, protecting employees from being discriminated against because of their hairstyle.
 So far, 28 states have passed the Crown Act.